RuncibleSpoon/F5AppSvcDemo/README.md

 All configuration of the BIG-IP is done via [AS3](http://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/) launched from a simple Python script - no BIG-IP admin experience  required.

-This repository is cloned onto the client, but AS3 declarations are pulled form the master branch each time the script is run - allowing for rapid update cycles.
+This repository is cloned onto the client as part of the Cloudformation deployment.